DavidRozenblat/tdm-sentiment/README.md

 ## Directory Structure

 ### `/corpuses/`
-Contains XML files from five major news sources:
+Contains XML files from major news sources including:
-- ChicagoTribune
+- Chicago Tribune
-- LosAngelesTimesDavid
+- Los Angeles Times
-- Newyork20042023
+- Newyork Times
-- TheWashingtonPostDavid
+- The Washington Post
-- USATodayDavid
+- USA Today

 ### `/data/`
 - `/file_names/`: Lists of files from each corpus selected for specific tasks
+- `/processed/classic_bert/results/`
-- `/processed/results/`: Contains processed data with rich details (full articles)
+- `/processed/results/`: Contains processed data with rich details (full articles) #TODO will add here a new folder for FinBert
 - `/processed/results_to_export/`: Contains processed data without raw content that can be exported

 ### `/logs/`
 Contains execution logs that track sentiment analysis runs and other processing activities.

 ### `/notebooks/`
-- `/run/`: Main execution notebooks used to run functions (preferred over main.py since TDM runs in Jupyter)
+- `/run/`: Main execution notebooks used to run functions (preferred over pipline.py since TDM runs in Jupyter)
 - `/experiments/`: Test notebooks for trying functions before running
 - `/check_results/`: Notebooks for verifying processed results
-- `/visualization/`: Notebooks for data visualization and reporting
+- `/visualization/`: Notebooks for data visualization and reporting (including text_view to look at a specific article)

 ### `/src/`
 Core source code: